 The Great Depression was triggered by a sudden, total collapse in the stock market.
 The stock market turned upward in early 1930, returning to early 1929 levels by April, though still almost 30 percent below the peak of September 1929.
 Together, government and business actually spent more in the first half of 1930 than in the corresponding period of the previous year.
 But consumers, many of whom had suffered severe losses in the stock market the previous year, cut back their expenditures by ten percent, and a severe drought ravaged the agricultural heartland of the USA beginning in the summer of 1930.

 In early 1930, credit was ample and available at low rates, but people were reluctant to add new debt by borrowing.
 By May 1930, auto sales had declined to below the levels of 1928.
 Prices in general began to decline, but wages held steady in 1930, then began to drop in 1931.
 [Read about what to before, during and after a deflationary crash] Conditions were worse in farming areas, where commodity prices plunged, and in mining and logging areas, where unemployment was high and there were few other jobs.
 The decline in the US economy was the factor that pulled down most other countries at first, then internal weaknesses or strengths in each country made conditions worse or better.
 Frantic attempts to shore up the economies of individual nations through protectionist policies, such as the 1930 U.S. Smoot-Hawley Tariff Act and retaliatory tariffs in other countries, exacerbated the collapse in global trade.
 By late in 1930, a steady decline set in which reached bottom by March 1933.

-Stock Market Crash of Great Depression on YouTube
+Great Depression on YouTube